FREE MASTERCLASS

 What is eLearning?

-E-learning is the latest in cutting edge strategies for knowledge dissemination.
+eLearning is the latest in cutting-edge strategies for knowledge dissemination.
 It’s commonly used by high schools, universities, and businesses as a way to increase flexibility and accessibility.
-These online courses can be accessed remotely by off-site employees and they can increase engagement by making use of multiple media formats.
+These online courses can be accessed remotely by off-site employees, and they can increase engagement by making use of multiple media formats.
 As a result, you’ll see higher levels of employee satisfaction and retention.

 What Are Learning Objectives?